William Henry Chamberlin

 William Henry Chamberlin (February 17, 1897 – September 12, 1969) was an American historian and journalist.
 He was the author of several books about the Cold War, communism, and foreign policy, including The Russian Revolution 1917-1921 (1935), which was written in Russia between 1922 and 1934 while he was the Moscow correspondent of The Christian Science Monitor.

-He had communist views until he lived in the Soviet Union, when he gradually turned anticommunist.
-He predicted that intervention in World War II would help communism in Europe and in Asia, which led him to be a non-interventionist.
+An opponent of communism from the early 1930s, Chamberlin predicted that intervention in World War II would help communism in Europe and in Asia, which led him to be a non-interventionist.